rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--watch.buildDelay <number>`<br>
 Default: `0`

 Configures how long Rollup will wait for further changes until it triggers a rebuild in milliseconds.
 By default, Rollup does not wait but there is a small debounce timeout configured in the chokidar instance.
-Setting this to a value greater than `0` will mean that Rollup will only triger a rebuild if there was no change for the configured number of milliseconds.
+Setting this to a value greater than `0` will mean that Rollup will only trigger a rebuild if there was no change for the configured number of milliseconds.
 If several configurations are watched, Rollup will use the largest configured build delay.

 #### watch.chokidar
 Type: `ChokidarOptions`<br>